Mariners come back home to a large crowd and promptly get drilled 11-1 by the Dodgers

 “The one that is going to eat me up is the two-strike hanging curveball to Muncy,” LeBlanc said.
 “I take pride in the fact that if I’m going to give up homers, I typically limit the damage to solo homers.”

-The Mariners’ lone run of the game came in the bottom of the inning when Ryon Healy sent a fly ball to right field that bounced off the top of the padded wall and over for his 23rd homer of the season.
+The Mariners’ lone run came in the bottom of the inning when Ryon Healy sent a fly ball to right field that bounced off the top of the padded wall and over for his 23rd homer of the season.

 But they got no closer.
 Los Angeles tacked on three more runs in the fifth aided by a misplayed fly ball in right field from Mitch Haniger to make it 7-1.

 LeBlanc walked off the mound midway through that fifth inning.
 There were no outbursts from his simmering temper, just a begrudging acceptance that it wasn’t his night.
 LeBlanc operates on the edges and his margin for error is minimal.
 These nights can and will happen.
 But he’s admitted to feeling out of sorts with his mechanics after his three previous starts and it seemed to continue, which isn’t a good thing for Seattle.
-The Mariners already had to postponed Marco Gonzales’ next start, which was supposed to be on Sunday, to Wednesday, so the left-hander can get a few extra days of rest.
+The Mariners already had to postpone Marco Gonzales’ next start, which was supposed to be Sunday, to Wednesday, so the left-hander can get a few extra days of rest.

-“I actually, believe it or not, felt better today,” he said.
+“I actually, believe it or not, felt better today,” LeBlanc said.
 “I made a some mistakes.
 A couple I got away with and three of them I didn’t.
 That’s what happens when you run into a good lineup like they have.
 That’s what they do is hit mistakes, especially with stuff like I have.
-If you are going to make them, it’s guy like that who will make you pay.”
+If you are going to make them, it’s guys like that who will make you pay.”

 Bergman, a right-handed version of LeBlanc in terms of stuff and velocity, had similar success against the Dodgers mashers.
 He served up a pair of two-run homers to Machado and Matt Kemp in the seventh inning that made it 11-1.

-While Dodgers spent much of the night jogging the bases, the Mariners hitters wore a path back to the dugout, unable to do much against rookie right-hander Walker Buehler and his high-90s fastball.
+While Dodgers spent much of the night jogging the bases, the Mariners hitters wore a path back to the dugout, unable to do much against Buehler, the rookie right-hander, and his high-90s fastball.
 Buehler worked six innings, allowing the one run on the Healy homer, three total hits with two walks and eight strikeouts.

-“He’s good,” said Robinson Cano.
+“He’s good,” said Seattle’s Robinson Cano.
 “He’s got a good young arm.
 He throws hard.
 He goes right at you.
 You face some guys that throw 98 and you see them really good, but he’s not like that.
 His fastball gets to you.
 Everything is hard, his breaking ball and that slider or cutter.
 He’s got a bright future ahead.”

-The Mariners loaded the bases with one out in the third inning.
+The Mariners loaded the bases with one out in the third.
 Haniger reached on an error while Cano and Nelson Cruz drew walks.
 But Buehler got a weak ground ball from Denard Span for a force out at home for the second out while Kyle Seager’s deep fly ball to center was caught on the warning track.

 “Walker pitched his way out of some traffic right there,” Dodgers manager Dave Roberts said.
 “And after that he was cruising.”